nsutanto/Unsplash_Gallery/README.md

 ## Quality & Delivery

 - **Repository Setup**
-  - Fork from our template repo (link)
+  - Fork from the `mobile-coding-challenge` repo
-  - Public GitHub repo until review completed
+  - Keep the fork public until the review is completed

 - **Commit Hygiene**
   - Small, atomic commits with descriptive messages